bjornsnoen/tt-cli/README.md

 Their API is [open source](https://github.com/tripletex/tripletex-api2/), and they have an open test environment.
 That's all I've got access to, because in order to get a consumer token and an employee token, you need to be a known integration partner, which we are not (yet).
-Worse, when I created a test environment with them, I for some reason got an environment where my one and only user doesn't have project administration access.
 Thus:

-* We can only log hours to non-project activities
 * You need to supply your own consumer token as well as employee token
+* You will need to get TripleTex to register a new app for you for your users to register employee tokens against

 Getting an employee token is simple enough as long as you've got the rights, [ref their docs](https://tripletex.no/execute/docViewer?articleId=853&language=0),